zippy/anansi/README-streamscapes.markdown

     streamscapes->receive
         description:
-            a signal for streamscapes instances to send eachother streamscapes droplets
+            a signal for streamscapes instances to send each other streamscapes droplets
         params:
             aspect: <name of channel to which this signal is directed>
             from: <ceptr address of the streamscapes instance this signal is from>